christianandredietrich/iOS-SDK/advanced.md

 The time (milliseconds) that has passed since the start of the most recent rollup operation.

-In order to animate the rolling up of captions when they are to be displayed in "roll up" mode, this value can be used to determine where to display the rows of text being rolled-up (including the the row of text being "rolled out" of view into row -1).
+In order to animate the rolling up of captions when they are to be displayed in "roll up" mode, this value can be used to determine where to display the rows of text being rolled-up (including the row of text being "rolled out" of view into row -1).

 Based on this number and the amount of time to be taken to roll the rows up to the next position, the rows of captions can be displayed in progressively higher positions until the animation is finished and the new caption can begin to be displayed in the base row.